solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-When the unexpected [announcement](https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/) of official support for the [Kotlin programming language](http://kotlinlang.org/) was revealed at the keynote, engineers appeared elated.
+When the unexpected [announcement](https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/) of official support for the [Kotlin programming language](http://kotlinlang.org/) was revealed, engineers appeared elated.
 They clapped and cheered.
 This included many of our engineers.
 I smiled and took in the experience.

 > As managers, we must be curious.
 Continue to ask questions until there is understanding.